► Production version of edgy concept unveiled

 Future electric cars

-And unlike the Leaf which has effectively stood on its own, the Ariya uses a scalable platform optimised specifically for electric cars.
+Unlike the Leaf which has effectively stood on its own, the Ariya uses a scalable platform optimised specifically for electric cars.
 Without the need to house an internal combustion engine, passenger space is elongated and the cockpit floor can be flat, with the batteries packed underneath.

 The Ariya is a handsome thing with clean surfaces and a striking graphical face, including ‘boomerang’ LED lights and a closed off grille for aerodynamic reasons.
-‘Electric power is this clean powerful energy, so we wanted to echo that was clean powerful surface,’ Giovanny Arroba, Nissan’s EV Design Director told CAR.
+‘Electric power is this clean powerful energy, so we wanted to echo that was clean powerful surface,’ Giovanny Arroba, Nissan’s EV Design Director (below) told CAR.

 Indeed, the overall teardrop shape looks honed in the wind tunnel, to boost range.
 Air intakes at the front of the Ariya also create ‘air curtains’ which help keep air attached to the side of the car.